flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

   - `cloudwatch:GetMetricStatistics`
   - `cloudwatch:GetMetricData`
   - `cloudwatch:ListMetrics`
-  - `organizations:ListTagsForResource`**

 \* Only required for taking action (terminating or downsizing); the policy will still function in a read-only capacity without these permissions.

-\** Only required for showing account-level tags in the incident.
-This field will be left blank in the incident table if this permission is not granted.

   Example IAM Permission Policy: